-For air, medicinal synthetic (Ph.
-Eur.
-Monograph 1684), the components are oxygen (drug substance) and nitrogen (excipient), both manufactured at Air Separation Units (ASUs) via the cryogenic distillation of ambient air.
-There are many ASUs within each member state that can produce significantly more oxygen and nitrogen than is required for the manufacture of air, medicinal synthetic to cover patients use across Europe, with only a small percentage of oxygen and nitrogen produced at an ASU being used for healthcare purposes.
-Manufacturing of oxygen and nitrogen is performed directly in the EU, with associated short delivery times and via a very stable production process in accordance with GMP requirements.
+For nitrogen, the drug substance is considered to be nitrogen manufactured at Air Separation Units (ASUs) via the cryogenic distillation of ambient air.
+There are many ASUs within each member state that can produce significantly more nitrogen than is required for patient use across Europe, with only a small percentage of nitrogen produced at an ASU being used for healthcare purposes.
+Manufacturing of nitrogen is performed directly in the EU, with associated short delivery times and via a very stable production process in accordance with GMP requirements.
 Manufacture of the drug substance is performed either directly on the site of the manufacture of the finished product, or is transported to the finished product manufacturing site via road tanker by road.
 The location of the drug substance manufacturer, when different to the finished product manufacturing site, is usually within a few hours from the finished product manufacturing site.
-For air, medicinal (Ph.
-Eur.
-Monograph 1238) the drug substance is atmospheric air, which is compressed and purified before being filled into gas cylinders.

-- ✓ Back up available - ✓ Production already located within European Union - ✓ No possibility of shortage of starting material (ambient air) - ✓ Short transport routes if not onsite - ✓ Well established and highly reliable process producing high quality products, no deliveries with OOS over the last period (10 years) of deliveries at least - High minimum stocks of drug substance at the manufacturing site - → The resulting risk of failure of Drug Substance supply is considered:
+- ✓ Back up available - ✓ Production already located within European Union - ✓ No possibility of shortage of starting material (ambient air) - ✓ Short transport routes if not onsite - ✓ Well established and highly reliable process producing high quality products, no deliveries with OOS over the last period (10 years) of deliveries at least - ✓ High minimum stocks of drug substance at the manufacturing site

+→ The resulting risk of failure of Drug Substance supply is considered: